programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 The cluster of technologies on which Wikidata is built, called [semantic web](https://en.wikipedia.org/wiki/Semantic_Web)/[graph data](https://en.wikipedia.org/wiki/Graph_database)/[linked data](https://en.wikipedia.org/wiki/Linked_data#Linked_open_data)/[resource description framework](https://en.wikipedia.org/wiki/Resource_Description_Framework), has been an object of fascination for years due to its potential to solve the problem of aggregating extemely diverse data sets.
 Outside of some specialist cases, that potential went unrealized until the late 2010s, with the advent and popularization of Wikidata.
 Now, for the first time, historians interested in these technologies have a substantial, well-supported foundation to which they can contribute.[^3]

+Thus far, Wikidata has been more important for popular consumers of history than it has for academic researchers.
+Heather Ford has shown how Wikipedia editors can shape historical narratives.[^4] As computational methods become more indispensible for historians, we can use Wikidata to enrich our own research datasets as well as use our datasets to improve Wikidata.
+As this lesson will show, this exercise is not merely one of data entry, but touches on the deepest questions of interpretation.

 ## A case study about heads of state

 This lesson compares mid-twentieth century Egyptian president Gamal Abdel Nasser to other heads of state from his era.
 The information revealed in this example of high political history will be legible to most readers, but it may strike some as conventional and of meagre analytical value.
 Fair enough...but Wikidata is best learned by imitating examples that are simple and clear.
 I encourage readers, at every step of this lesson, to repeat the example exercises using persons, places, or things drawn from their own fields of interest.